 Do You Know What Purple Paint On A Fence Post Means in Maine?

-Maine is one of about a dozen states in which purple paint on a fence post has a specific meaning.
+Maine is one of several states in which purple paint on a fence post (or a stone or a tree) has a specific meaning.
 If you see it, turn around.
 Here's why.

 In Maine, purple paint means "no trespassing."
-Maine is one of 11 states to have the "purple paint law."
-The other states are Texas, Illinois, Missouri, North Carolina, Florida, Idaho, Arkansas, Montana, Arizona and Kansas, according to a story at AWM.com.
+Maine is one of 16 states to have the "purple paint law."
+The other states include Texas, Illinois, Missouri, North Carolina, Florida, Idaho, Arkansas, Montana, Arizona, Pennsylvania, Kansas, and Indiana.

 While states like Texas have had the law on the books for many years, Maine's was signed into law in 2011.